 M.A. students currently working in the American Jewish community may apply for the Gratz College Midcareer Fellowship.
 Qualified Midcareer Fellows will receive a 25% scholarship and may also be eligible for an additional 20% Gratz College scholarship.

-The 12-credit graduate certificate in Jewish Nonprofit Management provides Jewish communal professionals with essential training on current trends in the American Jewish community and practical aspects of managing a Jewish organization.
+The 12-credit graduate certificate in Nonprofit Management provides community professionals with essential training on current trends in the American community and practical aspects of managing an organization.

 Graduate Certificate in Jewish Communal Service

 Gratz College offers a partnership with the University of Pennsylvania's School of Social Policy and Practice (known as SP2) where students can earn both their MSW at UPenn and a Certificate in Jewish Communal Service through Gratz.

 Gratz College has partnered up with the University of Pennsylvania's (UPenn) School of Social Policy & Practice (SP2) to provide students with a unique way to benefit their professional development by optimizing study in two excellent joint programs.
 Select courses at each institution will fulfill elective degree requirements at the other.
 Where fieldwork is required, at least one internship will take place in a Jewish nonprofit/clinical setting, organized through he SP2 fieldwork coordinator.